OddOneOut/Better-WordPress-Syntax/readme.txt

 3. Editor button to highlight a block of text

 == Changelog ==

+= 1.0.2 =
+* Fixed a critical bug with the editor button (this is due to WordPress's naming mechanism when submitting plugin).

 = 1.0.1 =
 * Fixed a minor Multi-site issue.